Charged Higgs decay to $W^{\pm}$ and heavy neutral Higgs decaying into $\tau^+\tau^-$ in Georgi Machacek Model at LHC: Summary and Conclusions

-The GM model, where the scalar sector of the SM is extended by one real and one complex triplet, preserve the custodial symmetry and I choose this model to see whether it can accommodate the observed limit of production cross-section of singly charged Higgs boson with mass $300-700$ GeV times its decay to $W^{\pm}$ and a heavy neutral Higgs with mass $200$ GeV, which further decays into a pair of tau leptons as studied in \cite{CMS:2022tkb}.
-Scalar sector of GM model contains ten physical scalars, where four are neutral $(h,\,H,\,H_3,\,H_5)$, four are singly charged $(H_{3,5}^{\pm})$ and two are doubly charged $(H_5^{\pm\pm})$.
-Among the singly charged particles cross-section of $H_3^{\pm}$ are higher and the decay branching ratio of this to $W^{\pm}H$ is maximum among oher possible decays of $H_3^{\pm}$ to one gauge boson and one Higgs boson.
+The GM model, where the scalar sector of the SM is extended by one real and one complex triplet, preserves the custodial symmetry, and I choose this model to see whether it can accommodate the observed limit of the production cross-section of singly charged Higgs boson with mass $300-700$ GeV times its decay to $W^{\pm}$ and a heavy neutral Higgs with mass 200 GeV, which further decays into a pair of tau leptons as studied in \cite{CMS:2022tkb}.
+The scalar sector of the GM model contains ten physical scalars, where four are neutral $(h,\,H,\,H_3,\,H_5)$, four are singly charged $(H_{3,5}^{\pm})$, and two are doubly charged $(H_5^{\pm\pm})$.
+Among the singly charged particles, the cross-section of $H_3^{\pm}$ is higher, and the decay branching ratio of this to $W^{\pm}H$ is maximum among other possible decays of $H_3^{\pm}$ to one gauge boson and one Higgs boson.
 Therefore, this letter studies the process $pp\rightarrow tbH_3^{\pm} \rightarrow tbW^{\pm}H \rightarrow tbW^{\pm}\tau^+\tau^-$ for different parameter choices of the GM model and shows that this model can accommodate the observed limit obtained from the CMS experimental result.
 However, any future modification from the LHC data for this channel can change this inference and also can probe the parameter space of the GM model.
 This letter also studies the process $pp\rightarrow tbH_3^{\pm} \rightarrow tbW^{\pm}H \rightarrow tbW^{\pm}b\overline{b}$ for the allowed parameter points and predicts the corresponding cross-section times branching ratio for future reference.

-{\em{\bf Acknowledgements}} --- The author acknowledges Department of Science and Technology, Government of India for financial support through SERB-NPDF scholarship with grant no. PDF/2022/001784, and Professor Anirban Kundu and Professor Tirtha Sankar Ray for valuable discussions.
+{\em{\bf Acknowledgements}} --- The author acknowledges the Department of Science and Technology, Government of India for financial support through the SERB-NPDF scholarship with grant no. PDF/2022/001784, and Professor Anirban Kundu and Professor Tirtha Sankar Ray for valuable discussions.